OpenBB-finance/OpenBB/website/content/platform/contributing/developer-guidelines/build_openbb_extensions.md

 ---
-title: Build OpenBB Extensions
+title: Building Extensions for OpenBB Platform
 sidebar_position: 2
-description: Learn about the OpenBB Platform, an open-source solution built by the community.
-Understand its use via Python interface and REST API, and acquaint yourself with how to build a custom extension or contribute directly to the platform
+description: This guide provides a comprehensive walkthrough on how to create custom extensions for the OpenBB Platform.
+It covers the process from generating the extension structure to sharing it with the community.
 keywords:
 - OpenBB Platform
-- Open source
+- Custom extension
-- Python interface
+- Python development
-- REST API
 - Data integration
-- Data standardization
-- OpenBB extensions
-- openbb-core
-- Python package
-- High-Level Architecture
-- Custom extension
-- Contribution
+- Community contribution
 ---

 import HeadTitle from '@site/src/components/General/HeadTitle.tsx';